beyerdynamic Lagoon ANC Review

 Like so many of the over-ear headphones on the market today, the Lagoon ANC is quite comfy unless your ears are on the larger side of the spectrum.

 The main complaints we received about the Lagoon ANC from our cadre of comfort testers are that the earcups are a tad too small and shallow and that the cushioning is just a bit too stiff.
 Even though most of our testers' ears touched the earcups to some degree while wearing these headphones, most found the sensation benign enough that it faded away after a bit.
 These testers had no problems wearing the Lagoon all day.
-However, those with ears on the larger side of average found the earcups to be quite restrictive and to create some uncomfortable hot spots after wearing them for a couple of hours.
+However, those with ears on the larger side of average found the earcups to be quite restrictive and create some uncomfortable hot spots after wearing them for a couple of hours.

 User Friendliness